-- (viii) counterparty risk;

-- (ix) market risk;

-- (x) foreign exchange risk;

-- (xi) business continuity risk;

-- (xii) data protection and privacy risk; and

-- any other commercial, financial or business risk relevant to the activities of the (xiii) Payment Service Provider.

-- (e) A Payment Service Provider must demonstrate to SAMA that it has implemented sound riskmanagement controls, including:

-- (i) establishment of a risk management function, internal audit function and compliance function, with the heads of such functions being provided with sufficient independence and resources to carry out their duties; - (ii) establishment of an integrated control framework between the internal audit, risk management, and compliance functions, and external audits; - (iii) effective procedures for identifying, managing, monitoring and reporting any risks the entity may be exposed to; and - (iv) adequate internal control mechanisms, including sound administrative, risk management and accounting procedures.

-(f) A Payment Service Provider must:

-- (i) put in place and maintain fraud detection and handling policies, procedures, systems and controls, which may be updated at the direction of SAMA; and - (ii) inform the financial investigation department at the department for state security in the Kingdom, notify SAMA on an on-going basis about the fraud incidents and reports in the frequency and format specified by SAMA.
+- x. foreign exchange risk. - xi. business continuity risk. - xii. data protection and privacy risk. - xiii. any other commercial, financial or business risk relevant to the activities of the Payment Service Provider. - (e) A Payment Service Provider must demonstrate to SAMA that it has implemented sound risk-management controls, including: - i. establishment of a risk management function, internal audit function and compliance function, with the heads of such functions being provided with sufficient independence and resources to carry out their duties. - ii. establishment of an integrated control framework between the internal audit, risk management, and compliance functions, and external audits. - iii. effective procedures for identifying, managing, monitoring and reporting any risks the entity may be exposed to. - iv. adequate internal control mechanisms, including sound administrative, risk management and accounting procedures. - (f) A Payment Service Provider must: - i. put in place and maintain fraud detection and handling policies, procedures, systems and controls, which may be updated at the direction of SAMA. - ii. inform the financial investigation department at the department for state security in the Kingdom, notify SAMA on an on-going basis about the fraud incidents and reports in the frequency and format specified by SAMA.